 Llamas are members of the camel family with a long neck, slender body and long, woolly fur.
 Their low back makes them ideal for carrying loads.
+(Please note, our llamas move out of their enclosure from 5pm BST and 4pm GMT into fields where they graze overnight).

 Llamas are domesticated animals.
 Their ancestor, the guanaco originates from the mountainous grasslands and forests in western South America.